A vector

 The form of the solution set can basically be determined with the help of the extended coefficient matrix by putting it into step form with the help of elementary row transformations (see Gaussian method):

 In order to always obtain exactly this form, one must sometimes also carry out column swaps.
 Column swaps change the order of the variables, which must be taken into account at the end.
-Furthermore, it is also assumed here that the coefficients not zero.
+Furthermore, it is also assumed here that the coefficients

 The number of solutions can then be read from the

-- If at least one of the non-zero, there is no solution.
+- If at least one of the

-- If all are equal to zero (or ), then holds:
+equal to zero (or

-- If then the system of equations is uniquely solvable.
+then the system of equations is uniquely solvable. - If

 By further elementary row transformations (see Gauss-Jordan method) the matrix can be brought into the following form: